Need help now?

 Additional Information

 This is our third iteration of #HearNowON.
-This project started in 2019 with a community partnership.
-We launch this project every three years to ensure that the work at SMH-ON reflects the current mental health needs of students across Ontario.
+This project started in 2019 and since then, has been launched every three years to ensure that the work at SMH-ON reflects the current mental health needs of students across Ontario.

 These are only a few examples of how the results from #HearNowON 2021 have informed the work at SMH-ON.
 Learn more about #HearNowON 2021